suren-m/cw/labs/02_kubernetes/01_getting_started.md

 3. Below should return `No resources found in <your-namespace>`.
 If you see anything else, get in touch with instructor as you may be pointing to another namespace.

-    ```
+    ```bash
     kubectl get pods

-    Note: when you don't specify a `-n ` flag, kubectl uses default namespace that you have configured in your context.
+    # Note: when you don't specify a `-n ` flag, kubectl uses default namespace that you have configured in your context.
     ```

 ---